Boingboing is committed to your privacy

 If you have a complaint about Boingboing data processing

-Contact information and the Data Controller that looks after your data
+The Data Controller that looks after your data

 Who is Boingboing?
 Boingboing models and promotes resilience research and practice that challenges social inequalities, drawing on all our skills as staff, volunteers and friends.
 You can find out more about us, how we work, and our vision, mission, aims and objectives on our Website www.boingboing.org.uk.

 The information contained in this website is for general information purposes only.
-The information is provided by Boingboing and whilst we endeavour to keep the information up-to-date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+The information is provided by Boingboing and whilst we try to keep the information up-to-date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of or in connection with the use of this website.